martinmarinov150402/RestAPI/README.md

 jwt:
   secret: 'SecretASD'

+Also in this folder you should make file called default.yml.
+Copy this example and change it for yourself:

+server:
+  port: 3000

+db:
+  type: 'postgres'
+  port: 5432
+  database: 'taskmanagement'

+jwt:
+  expiresIn: 3600

 After that run it in production mode.
 After first run I recommnd you to change synchronize to false.
 ```